silvio-dacol/NextMind/README.md

 # NextMind
-The app I will use for my thesis project experiments.
+The app I used for my thesis project experiments.

-# Tips
-1.